 I started my journey on vegan Candida diet 11 months ago and I think it’s about time I briefed you on my results, experience, failures and success.

-In August 2016 I went on Vegan Candida Cleanse excluding all fruits, legumes, gluten, starchy veggies, peanuts, corn, rice, coffee, black and green tea, vinegar, yeast and artificial sweeteners from my diet.
+I went on Vegan Candida Cleanse in August 2016 excluding all fruits, legumes, gluten, starchy veggies, peanuts, corn, rice, coffee, black and green tea, vinegar, yeast and artificial sweeteners from my diet.
 I was left with non-starchy veggies, buckwheat, millet, quinoa, oat bran, tofu, tempeh, soy yogurt, chicory coffee, seeds, nuts, coconut, and avocados.
+How did I manage?

 My Experiences on Vegan Candida Diet, The Cleanse

 Although I did not start with antifungals and probiotics straight away, I still experienced Candida die-off symptoms: